-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 1530 Main Street

-The Joule hotel’s plexi-glass fronted pool, visible from the ground on Main Street, is completely worth a staycation in the city — as hotel guests-only have access.
-But once you get out there, embrace your inner daredevil and swim up to the edge, which hangs eight feet off of the building.
+The Joule‘s plexiglass-fronted pool, which overlooks Main Street downtown, is completely worth a staycation in the city.
+But, the popular spot now offers day passes starting at $40 per person.
+Embrace your inner daredevil and swim out to the edge, that hangs eight feet off of the building.

 The Statler